Last Updated on April 30, 2023

 We aren’t Aldi, so we can’t make any guarantees and things could change, but in our experience Aldi typically sells its German products during two different times of the year.
 First in the spring, and later again in the fall.

 During the springtime, German foods usually show up in April or May, but the exact date fluctuates.
-In 2022, it fell on first week of May.
+In 2022 and in 2023, it fell on first week of May.
 Your best bet is to keep an eye on the weekly Aldi ads.

 In the fall, German week at Aldi tends to coincide with Oktoberfest, a German celebration that begins in mid to late September.
 German foods can show up at Aldi any time during the months of September or October.
 In 2021, it showed up in late September.
 In the fall of 2022, German week at Aldi starts on either September 18th or September 21st, depending on whether your store puts new specials out on Sundays or Wednesdays.